Overview of Linux syscalls

 clock_adjtime

-Behaves like adjtimex(), takes an additional clk_id argument to define the clock
+Reads and optionally sets adjustment parameters for clock adjustment algorithm used on Linux (RFC 5905).
+It behaves like adjtimex(), but takes an additional clk_id argument to define the clock

 clock_getres